 1. Student Obligations in the Event of Exam Problems

-If a problem arises during the administration of an in-class exam, such as the sudden onset of an illness or a computer malfunction, the proper course is for the student to ask a proctor for help.
+If a problem arises during the administration of an in-person or on-campus in-class exam, such as the sudden onset of an illness or a computer malfunction, the proper course is for the student to ask a proctor for help.
 If the student is unsatisfied with the proctor’s resolution, the student must contact the Registrar’s office or the Dean of Student’s office immediately.

 A student who fails to comply with his or her obligations during the administration of an exam may be subject to disciplinary proceedings.